neondatabase/website/content/docs/manage/operations.md

 Operations include:

-- `apply_config`

-  Applies a new configuration to a Neon object or resource.
+- `apply_config`: Applies a new configuration to a Neon object or resource.

-- `check_availability`

-  Checks the availability of an endpoint compute resource.
+- `check_availability`: Checks the availability of an endpoint compute resource.
 Initiated by the [availability checker](../../glossary/#availability-checker).

-- `create_branch`

-  Creates a branch.
+- `create_branch`: Creates a branch.

-- `create_timeline`

-  Creates a database.
+- `create_timeline`: Creates a database.

-- `delete_tenant`

-  Deletes a project.
+- `delete_tenant`: Deletes a project.

-- `delete_timeline`

-  Deletes a database.
+- `delete_timeline`: Deletes a database.

-- `replace_safekeeper`

-  Replaces the safekeeper.
+- `replace_safekeeper`: Replaces the safekeeper.

-- `start_compute`

-  Starts an endpoint compute resource.
+- `start_compute`: Starts an endpoint compute resource.

-- `stop_compute`

-  Stops an endpoint compute resource.
+- `stop_compute`: Stops an endpoint compute resource.

-- `suspend_compute`

-  Suspends an endpoint compute resource.
+- `suspend_compute`: Suspends an endpoint compute resource.

 ## Viewing operations in the Neon Console